-The H2TU-C has a Ground Fault Detect (GFD) circuit which detects a ground or a resistive path to ground on any wire of the HDSL2 loop.
+The H2TU-C has a Ground Fault Detect (GFD) circuit that detects a ground or a resistive path to ground on any wire of the HDSL2 loop.
 This makes the product compliant with the Class A2 requirements of GR-1089.

-Appendix C - Compatibility LTPH-TP-1004-02, Issue 2
+LTPH-TP-1005-02, Issue 2 Appendix C - Compatibility